Due to the coronavirus (COVID-19), event information may be out of date. Confirm details with event organisers.

-The Tuileries Gardens, le Jardin des Tuileries is a famous park in Paris.
-Most popular place for children and grown-ups.
-There is a playground, a carousel, two ponds where to hire small sailing boats.
+The Tuileries Gardens, le Jardin des Tuileries is a the most famous park in Paris.
+A popular place for children and grown-ups.
+There is a playground, a carousel, two ponds.
+You can hire small sailing boats.

-What to see in the Jardin des Tuileries?
+What to see at the Jardin des Tuileries?

 The Carroussel Gardens display twenty statues by Aristide Maillol.
 The Terrasse is overlooking the garden.

 The Grand Carre is the central lake and was only for the people living in the palace.
 A little bit further there are two small lakes, a statue a Tiger Vanquishing a Crocodile and a Tigress Bringing a Peacock to Her Young.

 The Grand Couvert is a woodland area with 20th century sculptures.